December 20, 2017

 Serving 4-6

-1. In a large pot, add beans, cover with water by a couple of inches, bring to a boil over medium-high heat, reduce the heat, cover, leaving the top a little ajar.
-Cook until beans are tender.
+1. In a large pot, add the soaked beans and enough water to cover them by a couple of inches.
+Bring to a boil over medium-high heat, then reduce the heat, partially cover, and cook until beans are tender.

-2. Heat 1/3 cup vegetable oil in a large skillet over medium heat, saute the chopped herbs for about 10-15 minutes or until their color changes.
-Stir frequently.
+2. Heat 1/3 cup vegetable oil in a large skillet over medium heat.
+Add the chopped herbs and sauté for about 10-15 minutes, stirring frequently, until the color darkens.
 Set aside.

-3. In a large stockpot, saute the chopped onions in 2-3 tablespoons of vegetable oil until golden brown.
-Add turmeric powder.
-Stir well.
+3. In a large stockpot, heat 2-3 tablespoons of oil.
+Add the onion and sauté the chopped onions until golden brown.
+Stir in the turmeric powder.

-5. In the meantime in a large pot heat 2 tablespoons of the vegetable oil over medium-high heat.
-Add mushrooms and cook until they have released most of their liquid.
-Remove the mushrooms from the pan, place them in a bowl and sprinkle with lime juice.
+5. Meanwhile, heat 2 tablespoons of oil in a skillet over medium-high heat.
+Add the mushrooms and cook until they release most of their liquid.
+Remove from the pan, place in a bowl, and sprinkle with lime juice.

-6. Add the mushrooms and cook for an additional 15-20 minutes on low heat.
+6. Add the mushrooms to the stew and continue cooking on low heat for 15-20 minutes.
 Taste and adjust the seasoning.
-Add a little more water if needed.
+Add a little more water if needed for consistency.

-Serve up the khoresh in a large bowl with rice, mast o khiar, and salad shirazi.
+Serve hot with rice, mast o khiar, and salad shirazi.

 Enjoy!